SkillsFundingAgency/das-technical-guidance/collections/_development/framework-upgrade-roadmap.md

 ### Upgrade process

 * Speak to Dev Ops - this first step in the process should always be to engage the Dev Ops team.
 If you're the first person to implement the new version then additional work may be required for the Dev Ops team which will need to be planned.
 * Agree the work with your PO and DM.
-If they aren't supportive then spec to either the Dev Lead, Tech Lead or Quality Guild.
+If they aren't supportive then speak to either the Dev Lead, Tech Lead or Quality Guild.
 * Upgrade the solution
 * Liase with Dev Ops to undertake any work required on the build/release pipelines
 * Test thoroughly locally